JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-function-pointers-from-c.md

 Kotlin turns the function pointer return type into a nullable `CPointer<CFunction<..>` object.
 There is the need to explicitly check for `null` first.
 We use [elvis operator](../../reference/null-safety.html) for that.
 The `cinterop` tool helps us to turn a C function pointer into an easy to call object in Kotlin.
-That is what we did with the last line
+This is what we did on the last line.

 ## Fixing the Code

-We've seen all definitions and it is the time to fix and run the code.
+We've seen all definitions and it is time to fix and run the code.
-Let's run the `runDebugExecutableNative` Gradle task [in IDE](basic-kotlin-native-app.html#run-in-ide) or use the following command to run the code:
+Let's run the `runDebugExecutableNative` Gradle task [in the IDE](basic-kotlin-native-app.html#run-in-ide) or use the following command to run the code:
 [[include pages-includes/docs/tutorials/native/runDebugExecutableNative.md]]

-The final code in the `hello.kt` file may look like that:
+The code in the `hello.kt` file may look like this:
 <div class="sample" markdown="1" theme="idea" data-highlight-only>

 ```kotlin